Bicheng-G/Bicheng-G.github.io/README.md

 - [x] Added search bar with React.
 - [x] Added content filter based on search query with JavaScript.
 - [x] Utilized github api to populate 'recent works'.
+- [x] Added typewriter text effect to the header

 **Credit**:
 * HTML5UP for the website skeleton.